CaroCarrillo/GeolocatorCa/README.md

 3. **Delete Marker:**
    - Users can delete each of the previously added locations by clicking on the corresponding marker on the map.
 A popup will appear with the option to delete the location.

+Note: The valid coordinates are; latitude, min: -90, max: 90 and longitude, min: -180, max: 180.

 ## Technologies Used
 - React for the frontend.